zhoushoujian/beauty-logger/readme.md

 11. Reserve data type which is in console, only stringify data which will be written to file.

-12. Only support logger.debug, logger.info, logger.warn and logger.error
+12. Only support logger.debug, logger.info, logger.warn, logger.error and logger.log

 13. Support nodejs at least 6.x